sprsic/videoclub/README.md

 **com.sprsic.validator**: contains validators for validating input received from the client<br/>
 **com.sprsic.util**: contains  util methods. <br/>

-resources folder contains application properties and also data.sql that will be inserted when application starts.
+Resources folder contains application properties and also data.sql that will be inserted when application starts.

-There are also integration test for the business logic of the rental store, but it needs more integration/unit tests.
+There are also integration test for the business logic of the rental store, it would be nice to have more integration/unit tests.

 There is already init db script with sql that will prepopulate db in resources/data.sql with employee, customer, movie, genre, movie_genre